DataFlexCode/DTAI/README.md

 This is a library intended to provide a standard interface for sending text prompts to AIs and receiving text responses back.

 This library can be used for both Windows and Web applications.
-It has no dependencies on other libraries or ActiveX components.
+It has no dependencies on other DataFlex libraries or ActiveX components.
+It does require pandoc to view responses formatting in HTML.
+See below.

 The approach is to have a class defined for each AI that implements the REST API calls necessary to communicate with the AI behind a set of standard Dataflex functions.